The Science Of Aging: Beer, Human Blood, & Biology

 Power To The Powerhouses

-As the “powerhouses” of the cell, the mitochondria produce 90% of the energy our cells need to survive.
+As the “powerhouses” of the cell, the mitochondria generate 90% of the energy our cells need to survive.
 They function like miniature, self-contained organs living and dying all while inside of our cells.
 But like any organism, the mitochondria rely on a power source to keep them charged.
 That source is an essential molecule known as nicotinamide adenine dinucleotide (NAD).

 Just Trying To Get A Chemical Reaction